senbox-org/esa-snappy/README.md

     cd %SNAP_HOME%\modules\snap-python-5.0\snappy
     python setup.py install

-If you encounter any problems during the `jpy` or `snappy` setup please do not hesitate to contact the [SNAP user forum](http://www.brockmann-consult.de/cms/web/snap/forum).
+If you encounter any problems during the `jpy` or `esa_snappy` setup please do not hesitate to contact the [SNAP user forum](http://www.brockmann-consult.de/cms/web/snap/forum).

 Testing
 -------

-When snappy is imported into your Python script or module, it will scan a SNAP installation for the available SNAP API components.
+When esa_snappy is imported into your Python script or module, it will scan a SNAP installation for the available SNAP API components.
 For this purpose, snappy needs to know where the SNAP installation is located.
 It can either be configured via the environment variables `SNAP_HOME` or `SNAP2_HOME` or by using a dedicated *INI file* as described below.